wagtail/wagtail/docs/reference/pages/model_reference.md

     .. automethod:: approve_moderation

-        Calling this on a revision that's in moderation will mark it as approved and publish it
+        Calling this on a revision that's in moderation will mark it as approved and publish it.

     .. automethod:: reject_moderation

-        Calling this on a revision that's in moderation will mark it as rejected
+        Calling this on a revision that's in moderation will mark it as rejected.

     .. automethod:: is_latest_revision

-        Returns ``True`` if this revision is the object's latest revision
+        Returns ``True`` if this revision is the object's latest revision.

     .. automethod:: publish